huanghua1994/cutile-python/docs/source/index.rst

 - |Tiles| are immutable values without defined storage that only exist in the kernel code.
   Tile dimensions must be compile-time constants that are powers of two.
-  Tiles support a multitude of |operations|, including elementwise arithmetic, matrix multiplication, reduction, shape manipulation etc.
+  Tiles support a multitude of |operations|, including elementwise arithmetic, matrix multiplication, reduction, shape manipulation, etc.

 Proceed to the :ref:`quickstart` page for installation instructions and a complete working example.